reza2004k/Python-Console-ATM-Simulator/README.md

 3. Enter the corresponding number for the service you require.
 4. After each transaction, you will be given the option to take your card or choose another service.

-> **⚠️ Note:** This is a simulation.
+> **Note:** This is a simulation.
 The balance is not permanently saved and resets every time the script is executed.
 The account starts with a fixed balance (e.g., $500).

 ---